-The Global General Counsel and the Global Head of ESG and Quality are responsible for implementing this policy, monitoring the policy's effectiveness, for annual reviews, necessary updates, and for interpretation of the obligations contained in the policy.
+The Global General Counsel and the Global Head of ESG and Quality are responsible for implementing this policy, monitoring the policy's effectiveness, for reviews, and for interpretation of the obligations contained in the policy.

 Management at all levels is responsible for those reporting to them regarding awareness and comprehension of this policy and for the necessary information and training.